 With direct flights from Jakarta to Sorong, it’s now easier than ever to get to Raja Ampat

-If you’re planning a dive trip to Raja Ampat, there’s good news – as of 2018, it’s now much easier to fly to Sorong, the city that acts as the gateway to Raja Ampat.
+If you’re planning a dive trip to Raja Ampat, it’s now much easier to fly to Sorong, the city that acts as the gateway to Raja Ampat.
 Virtually all liveaboards depart from Sorong and it’s the nearest airport for most of Raja Ampat’s dive resorts too.

 Sorong completed its new Domine Eduard Osok Airport in 2017 (airport code: SOQ), allowing bigger jets to land.
 As such, Indonesia’s national carrier Garuda Indonesia now flys direct from Jakarta to Sorong on a daily basis.

 As the national carrier, Garuda Indonesia flights all arrive and depart from the new Terminal 3 at Jakarta Airport (formally known as Soekarno-Hatta Airport – airport code: CGK).
 See my Terminal 3 Jakarta Airport Quick Guide to help make your transit as stress-free as possible.

 Other Indonesian domestic carriers also fly direct from Jakarta to Sorong including Nam Air and Batik Air.
 Check Skyscanner to compare the timings and pricings of all carriers from Jakarta to Sorong.

 The other main route to fly to Raja Ampat is Jakarta to Sorong via Ujang Pandang, also known as Makassar.
 The airport code for Ujang Pandang aka Makassar is UPG.
 Be aware that both names are used so that you don’t suddenly worry that you’re flying to the wrong place!